jaideepkekre/Calabash-Android/README.md

 Calabash-Android
 ================

-A evolving guide to Calabash Testing
+A evolving guide to Calabash Testing .

+All rights go to https://github.com/calabash